 This tea also tastes wonderful in a cold brew.

-Simply add cold water to a pitcher. (or use a french press as it is easy to strain out tea leaves) Add in 1 teaspoon of tea leaves per 1 cup of water.
-Refrigerate for 4 hours.
+Add 1 teaspoon of tea leaves per 1 cup of water to a pitcher. (or use a french press as it is easy to strain out tea leaves) Pour over the water and cover with a fitting lid.
+Refrigerate for at least 4 hours.
 Strain out tea leaves and enjoy!

 How to Store